Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 Yep.
 Yep.
 So very much so.

-So yeah, obviously a big earthquake, lots of death and injury.
+So yeah, it was a big earthquake.
+Lots of death and injury.
 But when we looked at Internet traffic from a number of the regions within Turkey, you could definitely see an impact.

 So really just almost gone completely.